Post-16 Team supporting young people

 - assessment tools to help you explore your potential and make more informed choices about your future career

-16-19 Bursary funding
+16 to 19 Bursary funding

 Students should only receive the amount they actually need to participate, and institutions must not automatically award the full allocation if the student does not need the full amount.
 Please check with individual colleges for their eligibility criteria.